Feeling overwhelmed by the world these days? One of these meditation retreats could help restore your calm

 10. Dunagiri Retreat

 This is one of the best meditation retreats for anyone who really wants to be isolated and surrounded only by peaceful nature.
-Situated 400 km north of Delhi, India, it takes 10-11 hours to reach the retreat from Delhi, but by all accounts, it’s worth it.
-Here, guests are given a pure, clean space, facilitating reflection and refreshment of the soul as busy routines, noise and pollution are left behind.
+Situated 400 km north of Delhi, India, it takes 10-11 hours to reach the retreat from Delhi.
+But by all accounts, it’s worth it.
+Here, guests are given a pure, clean space, facilitating reflection and refreshment of the soul.
+Busy routines, noise and pollution are completely left behind.

 The private, comfortable and serene accommodation is situated amidst a beautiful estate bordered by peaceful, dense oak forests.
 Surrounding the house are organic herb and vegetable gardens where everyone is welcome to come and help cultivate the plants, and harvest them for meals.
 Quiet sitting areas are scattered around the farm amidst fruit trees to encourage peaceful meditation.

 Yogic practice, as well as meditation, are stressed here, especially Kriya Yoga.
-Apart from spiritual practices, cultural tours that include a Heritage tour, Photography tour, Yoga and Spirituality tour, a tour for Artists and Painters are offered.
+Apart from spiritual practices, cultural tours are offered.
+These include a heritage tour, a photography tour, a yoga and Spirituality tour, and an artists and painters tour.

 Where: Delhi, India